CyranoChen/time-recording-chatbot-scp/README.md

 ## Initial Image Labels and Entities

-Befor you start using the chatbot, it is necessary to click the button of initialing image labels and entities on console page.
+Before you start using the chatbot, it is necessary to click the button of initialing image labels and entities on console page.

 ## Demo app